mobiusml/hqq/Readme.md

 model = AutoHQQHFModel.from_quantized(save_dir)
 ```
 #### Setting a backend
-You can set a native backned as follows:
+You can set a native backend as follows:
 ```Python
 HQQLinear.set_backend(HQQBackend.ATEN if axis==0 else HQQBackend.PYTORCH_COMPILE)
 ```